kennethSty/kennethSty/README.md

 ---

 ## 👋 About Me
 I like building things.
-Especially if it involves GenAI and nice co-workers :)
+Especially if it involves medical AI and nice co-workers :)

 📌 **Currently exploring:**
 - Specialized LLMs